Encoder-Only Image Registration

 Traditional methods \cite{ashburner2007fast,vercauteren2009diffeomorphic} typically adopt variants of the Horn-Schunck (H-S) style variational formulation, involving a global dense displacement formulation and computationally expensive iterative processes.
 Recent advances in convolutional neural networks (ConvNets) \cite{ronneberger2015u} and transformers \cite{dosovitskiyimage,liu2021swin} have enabled learning-based registration methods \cite{balakrishnan2019voxelmorph,hoopes2021hypermorph} to achieve faster performance by amortizing optimization across cohorts, potentially improving accuracy when trained semi-supervised with label supervision.
 Despite progress, two major challenges remain for learning-based registration methods, as outlined below.

 \IEEEpubidadjcol \textbf{Lowering Computational Complexity}: Registering volumetric medical images demands considerable computational resources.
-To improve registration accuracy, advanced neural network modules, such as transformers \cite{dosovitskiyimage,liu2021swin} or large conv kernels \cite{jia2022u,ding2022scaling}, have been proposed, but these modules come with further increased computational demands.
+To improve registration accuracy, advanced neural network modules, such as transformers \cite{dosovitskiyimage,liu2021swin} or large convolution kernels \cite{jia2022u,ding2022scaling}, have been proposed, but these modules come with further increased computational demands.
 Despite this, the challenge of reducing computational complexity has been largely overlooked in the literature, with only a few learning-based methods \cite{wang2020deepflash,jia2023fourier,jia2024decoder,yang2024shiftmorph} explicitly addressing the efficiency issue.
-Yet, these approaches often lower computational complexity at the cost of accuracy, failing to achieve a practical balance between accuracy and efficiency for volumetric image registration, which remains an open challenge.
+Yet, these approaches often lower computational complexity at the cost of accuracy, failing to achieve a practical balance between accuracy and efficiency for volumetric image registration.

 \textbf{Handling Large Deformations}: To manage large deformations, many existing approaches employ cascaded network architectures \cite{zhao2019recursive,jia2021learning}, multi-scale coarse-to-fine strategies \cite{mok2021large,meng2024correlation}, or image pyramid structures \cite{zhang2024memwarp,wang_RDP}.
 While effective, these methods often rely on complex architectures, complicating the training process and increasing computational demands.
 We argue that the inability to effectively integrate prior knowledge limits the capacity of current neural networks from being fully utilized.